Learn What Sales Funnels Are and Why Engineering Them is Critical for Improving Revenue Results

 The reason you use your blog most frequently is because a blog can be set up to send out emails to Subscribers when a new blog is posted.
 However, you must also promote that blog content through your social channels.

 The best B2B (Business to Business) social channels tend to be LinkedIn and Twitter, although YouTube and Instagram are great platforms for showcasing video marketing and images to give your followers a sense for your business culture – something a lot of people care about.
+In fact, LinkedIn Lead Gen can be one of the most powerful tactics here.

 Search Engine Optimization (SEO)